nus-cs2030/2021-s2/.github/ISSUE_TEMPLATE/lecture-09-question-template.md

 ---
-name: "Lecture 09 Question Template "
+name: 'Lecture 09 Question Template '
 about: Template to post a question related to Lecture 09
-title: ""
+title: ''
 labels: ":books: Lecture 09"
-assignees: ""
+assignees: ''

 ---

 # Description